Wimbledon Effect: Financial context

-The analogy has also been used in policy discourses outside Britain – most notably in the business discourse of Japan, whose financial markets and other parts of the economy (as of 2006) have not yet been substantially opened up to foreign competition compared with its international peers.
+The analogy has also been used in policy discourses outside Britain – most notably in the business discourse of Japan, whose financial markets and other parts of the economy (as of 2006) had not yet been substantially opened up to foreign competition compared with its international peers.
+However, 20 years on and Japan has undergone sweeping overhauls to ease regulations on opening up to foreign competition.
 It has also, for instance, been used in banking reform debates in South Korea, as well as in discussing business process outsourcing in India.

 Sports in Japan

+The 68th Asashōryū and the 69th yokozuna Hakuho, who are both from Mongolia.

 The term has also frequently been appearing in sports in Japan since late 20th century, including sumo where there has been only two Japanese-born yokozuna since 1998 (Kisenosato and Onosato) as most of the top players have been from Mongolia or Polynesia.
 Similarly in combat sports (kakutougi), K-1 was the biggest kickboxing promotion of the world, whereas Pride Fighting Championships was the biggest mixed martial arts promotion of the world.
 Nevertheless, both K-1 and Pride had few Japanese-born popular players or champions.
 The vast majority of prominent competitors in K-1 came from the Netherlands or Thailand, while Pride's biggest names were from Brazil, United States, and Russia.